BrunoArsioli/llama-optimus/README.md

     You should either add the llama.cpp/build/bin path to your shell’s $PATH, or edit your benchmark.py script to use the full path to llama-bench.

-    2.1.
-Create a path to your llama.cpp/build/bin and add to your shell's path:
+3. Find the path to your llama.cpp/build/bin folder:

     Go to your llama.cpp folder; After you build, go to llama.cpp/build/bin Use 'pwd' to print you path to build/bin folder, which should be something with the form my_path/llama.cpp/build/bin.
 Copy this entire path.

-        For Zsh (~/.zshrc):
+    Do the same and find the path to your AI models (i.e. gemma3xxxx.ggfu file)

-            ````
+4. Edit the 'set_local_paths.sh' script

-            echo 'export LLAMA_BENCH_PATH="my_path/llama.cpp/build/bin/llama-bench:$LLAMA_BENCH_PATH" ' >> ~/.zshrc
+    You need to update this script, providing the paths to both llama.cpp/build/bin and to your model.ggfu file.

-            source ~/.zshrc
+    (Note: If you have a big model, split in two or more files, e.g. Llama-4-Scout-17B-16E-Instruct-UD-Q5_K_XL-00001-of-00002.gguf and Llama-4-Scout-17B-16E-Instruct-UD-Q5_K_XL-00002-of-00002.gguf, you just need to provide a path pointing to the first file: Llama-4-Scout-17B-16E-Instruct-UD-Q5_K_XL-00001-of-00002.gguf.
-            ```
+    llama-bench will handle it for you)

-        Or, use the full path in your benchmar.py script:
+5. Run
-            Just replace "llama_bench_path" in your code with the actual path, e.g.:
+    ```bash
-            ```
+    source set_local_paths.sh
-            llama_bench_path = "my_path/llama.cpp/build/bin/llama-bench"
+    python src/benchmark.sh
     ```